Bond Psychometric Test & MMI Training

 Fully Simulated Bond MMI Mock Interview Pairing

 Your training will also include the following complimentary resources which will be sent to you by mail.
 Please note, the following inclusions are complementary and are non-deductible from the cost of the training.
-If you already have one of the below books, please advise us via email so that we can organise an alternative book/s to be mailed out to you.

 Sessions are jam-packed with information, industry secrets, personal analysis, mock interview practice, re-enactments, psychometric training, and personalised self-development activities – and the ratios of these parts are decided on a per-client basis, depending on the student’s strengths and weaknesses.